Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Background

-Proposition \ref{prop:rips2} provides the justification of using the point cloud $P$ to understand $\mathcal{M}$, but we do not know a priori how to pick such a suitable scale $\epsilon$.
-Therefore, we consider varying $\epsilon$ and calculate the homology of $\mathcal{R}_{\epsilon}(P)$.
+Proposition \ref{prop:rips2} provides justification for using the Vietoris-Rips complex of the point cloud $X$ to understand $\mathcal{M}$, but we do not know a priori how to pick such a suitable scale $\epsilon$.
+Therefore, we consider varying $\epsilon$ and calculate the homology of $\mathcal{R}_{\epsilon}(X)$.
 This procedure is known as persistent homology.